 5) Improved agent productivity

-But that’s not all.
+Additional features, like click-to-call, minimize misdials and help you place outbound calls faster.
 Cloud contact center platforms leverage artificial intelligence to resolve customer concerns before they even reach the agent.
 At a minimum, they can intelligently direct incoming calls to self-service to improve the customer experience.

 6) Plenty of room for growth

 Cloud-based call centers let you add as many users, calls, or cases as you want.
 A cloud-based system means no additional wiring, complicated configuration, or pesky IT requests to submit.
 You can start small and grow when you’re ready.

 With on-prem voice solutions, you need to go big on day one.
 And you’ll need to upgrade when you hire, add new locations, or support more customers.